-NBA Rumors: Cavs Trade Kyrie Irving To Celtics For Isaiah Thomas, Nets Pick And More
+Cavs Trade Kyrie Irving To Celtics For Isaiah Thomas, Jae Crowder, More

-The Celtics and Cavaliers made a blockbuster NBA trade Tuesday night that sent point guard Kyrie Irving to Boston with guard Isaiah Thomas, forward Jae Crowder, center Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick going to Cleveland.
+ORIGINAL STORY: The Celtics and Cavaliers made a blockbuster trade Tuesday night, sending All-Star guard Kyrie Irving to Boston for All-Star guard Isaiah Thomas, forward Jae Crowder, center Ante Zizic and the Brooklyn Nets’ 2018 first-round draft pick.

-Irving reportedly has requested a trade from the Cavs after they lost the 2017 NBA Finals to the Golden State Warriors.
+Irving reportedly requested a trade from the Cavs after they lost the 2017 NBA Finals to the Golden State Warriors.

-The Celtics have been stockpiling trade assets for several years, and president of basketball operations Danny Ainge finally has cashed them in for Irving, a superstar player in the prime of his career who’s signed for two more seasons, plus a 2019-20 player option.
+The Celtics have been stockpiling trade assets for several years, and president of basketball operations Danny Ainge finally cashed them in for Irving, a superstar player who’s in the prime of his career and signed for two more seasons, plus a 2019-20 player option.

 Irving also is a proven playoff performer — remember his NBA Finals-clinching 3-point shot in Game 7 in 2016?

-And by not giving up recent No. 3 overall draft picks Jayson Tatum and Jaylen Brown, the Celtics have maintained their ability to compete long-term if this Irving trade doesn’t work out or other hurdles emerge.
+And by not giving up recent No. 3 overall draft picks Jayson Tatum and Jaylen Brown, the Celtics have maintained their ability to compete long term if this Irving trade doesn’t work out or other hurdles emerge.

 Thumbnail photo via Ken Blaze/USA TODAY Sports Images

-Note: UPDATE (8:55 p.m.): The trade now is official.